-Let’s dive in and learn all about this superfood, Goji berries.
+Let’s dive in and learn all about this superfood, Goji Berries.
 It’s natural for dogs to enjoy human foods, but not all human food is good for dogs.
-Luckily, much like Brussel sprouts, Goji berries are safe for dogs to eat.
+Luckily, much like Dragon Fruit, Goji Berries are safe for dogs to eat.

 What are Goji Berries?

 Goji Berries, also called wolfberries, were discovered decades ago.
 They originated from the Asia continent, around China, Japan, Vietnam to name but a few.
 Currently, the major production of the Goji Berries is in China, in a place known as Ningxia Hui.

 They look like dry red raisins and are almost the same size as pumpkin seeds but thinner.
 The fresh ones are sweet and cherry juicy.
 When the juicy fluid dries up, it forms a sugary taste which makes the dried Goji Berries more delicious and best for snacking.

 The moment your puppy starts to feed on solid foods, they are good to have Goji Berries.
 However, avoid feeding this to your pooch every day since they do contain sugar.
 Many human foods contain high sugar content, which might cause serious health issues like diabetes and dental problem in dogs.
 Keep in mind that dogs do not need much sugar intake.

 The good news is that the Goji Berries provide numerous health benefits for your canine.
 So, go ahead and give your four-legged dogs three or four Goji Berries to enjoy, but do so once every few days.